JourdonLynch/Google_Fiber/README.md

 #

-The third chart records repeat calls broken down by initial contact date and service area.Calls can be further proken down by problem type and the day of date created.
+The third chart records repeat calls broken down by initial contact date and the area serviced.
+Calls can be further broken down by problem type and the day the date was created.
 Selecting a point on a line chart allows for the specific amount of calls to be determined.
-Depending on the problem type different markets saw different spikes in initial calls through time.
+Depending on the problem type, different markets saw elevated periods of calls.
 <img width="969" alt="Screenshot 2025-03-05 at 9 43 15 PM" src="https://github.com/user-attachments/assets/64ff0a9e-4bc6-4d1d-907e-7cea5949773f" />

 #